 – Cost reductions

 While office team attributes such as rent, furnishings, redecorations, and Internet/gas/water bills consume your costs, virtual teams don’t require as many investments of this kind.
 Moreover, software engineers from America and Western European countries charge higher salaries than coders in Eastern European countries like Poland or Romania, where you can hire developers remotely.

 4 Disadvantages of Managing a Virtual Team In-house

 Now that we’ve covered virtual team benefits, let’s consider the adverse features of this cooperation mode if you hire remote developers in-house:

 – Little attention

-Many companies refuse to invest their time and money in the training of a new internal remote team, thinking that it’s enough to briefly explain the goals of the company to them.
+Many companies refuse to invest their time and money in the training of a new internal remote team, thinking that it’s enough to set goals for an engineering team.
 As a result, if these developers are not educated about the values and the working process in your company but stay for long, they may produce results below your expectations.

 – Challenged management

 Since remote developers come from different countries, they might have a different work culture from the one in your company.
 This can lead to problems in management unless you conduct team-building activities that unite your programmers.
 For instance, at Alcor, we handle HR events for offshore teams of our clients like Ledger, Ring (now owned by Amazon), and others to help them get to know each other better and boost productivity, especially when it comes to teamwork.